Sloansta/readme-generator/README.md

 - [Contact](#contact)

 ## Install
-Clone the repo or download the code
+Clone or download the code

 ## Usage
-Usage is simple generation of readme files
+Use to create simple README files

 ## Test
 node app

 ## Contribute
-Anyone can contribute
+Anyone is welcomed to contribute

 ## Contact
 https://www.github.com/Sloansta